$4.08/mo over 12 Months

 We recommend using a custom VPN app for Mac, though, as it’ll not only save you time but it’ll also ensure that the necessary security features are properly set up.

-You can also turn an old MacBook or iMac into a VPN server, but this isn’t for beginners.
+You can also turn an old MacBook or iMac into a VPN server.
+You can find our step-by-step walkthrough at the other end of that link, but be warned that it isn’t for beginners.

 How to Install, Set Up, and Use a Free VPN on Mac